garrandall/popular-music-data/tracks/if-you--lovin--me--silk.md

 So on them lonley nights girl there for U
 Let me come satisfy you for an hour or two(two)
 Baby don't be shy
-Cuz im not judgin you
+Cuz I'm not judgin you
 I hungry for your love so let me through
 Girl lets stop talkin bout them thangs we can do(do) And lets just be about them thangs we can do(do)